OptimalBranching/BooleanInference.jl/matrix100/slides-sat.typ

 *Chain of thought*

-Check a subset of variables $->$ Local constraints $->$ Limited local feasible solutions
+Check a subset of variables $->$ Local constraints $->$ Limited local feasible solutions $->$ Optimal branching rule

 - Q: Does a *local subset of variables* include all information required for branching?
 - A: Yes.
 So far, every branching rule on MIS only check $N_2(v)$ - the second nearest neighbor.

 == Our approach: online branching rule generation
 #timecounter(1)